kwangaji/kwangaji.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

 Hey everyone, I’m Kwang Bin, currently a Master’s student at KAIST’s Graduate School of Culture Technology, advised by [Prof. Sung-Hee Lee](https://scholar.google.co.kr/citations?hl=en&user=AVII4wsAAAAJ&view_op=list_works&sortby=pubdate) in the [LAVA Lab](https://lava.kaist.ac.kr/).
-My research sits at the intersection of spatial intelligence and motion planning, using LLMs and VLMs to help agents actually understand the 3D scenes they’re standing in.
-I’m especially interested in how an agent can make sense of multimodal inputs without getting lost — a skill I personally admire in humans too.
+My research sits at the intersection of spatial intelligence and task planning for embodied agents, using foundation models to help them actually understand the 3D scenes they’re standing in and translate a task into scene-aware, visually grounded actionable steps — a skill I’ve always admired in humans, too.

 I also really love books and films.
 My favorite author is Roald Dahl, and one of my favorite movies is Paddington!